thiagomata/CourseraRegressionModelProject/README.md

 * Is an automatic or manual transmission better for MPG
 * Quantify the MPG difference between automatic and manual transmissions

+The result of the Anaylsis should be delivery as a PDF where the document without the appendices should have two pages or less.
+This document should present at the first paragraph an executive summary.
+Comparisons are expected between the different models and also an analysis of the coefficients, and residuals.
+The conclusions should include the confidence interval and the p-value.

 ## Summary

 After making a exploratory data analyses, this study will propose some models to define the relationship among the fields and the MPG.